De Stijl: Founding of De Stijl

 Around 1915, Van Doesburg started meeting the artists who would eventually become the founders of the journal.
 He first met Piet Mondrian at an exhibition in Stedelijk Museum Amsterdam.
 Mondrian, who had moved to Paris in 1912 (and there, changed his name from "Mondriaan"), had been visiting the Netherlands when war broke out, and so could not return to Paris.
 Mondrian stayed in the artists' community of Laren, where he met Bart van der Leck and regularly saw M. H. J. Schoenmaekers.
-In 1915, Schoenmaekers published Het nieuwe wereldbeeld ("The New Worldview"), followed in 1916 by Beginselen der beeldende wiskunde ("Principles of Visual Mathematics").
+In 1915, Schoenmaekers published Het nieuwe wereldbeeld ("The New Worldview"), followed in 1916 by Beginselen der beeldende wiskunde ("Principles of Formative Mathematics").
 These two publications would greatly influence Mondrian and other members of De Stijl.

 Van Doesburg also knew J. J. P. Oud and the Hungarian artist Vilmos Huszár.
 In 1917 the cooperation of these artists, together with his friend the poet and musician Antony Kok, resulted in the founding of De Stijl.
 The young architect Gerrit Rietveld joined the group in 1918.
 At its height De Stijl had 100 members and the journal had a circulation of 300.

 During those first few years, the group was still relatively homogeneous, although Van der Leck left in 1918 due to artistic differences of opinion.
 Manifestos were being published, signed by all members.
 The social and economic circumstances of the time formed an important source of inspiration for their theories, and their ideas about architecture were heavily influenced by Hendrik Petrus Berlage and Frank Lloyd Wright.